-Nazi flag, anti-Semitic symbols spray painted at Indiana synagogue
+Nazi flag, anti-Semitic symbols spray-painted at Indiana synagogue

-Police in Carmel, Indiana launched an investigation after anti-Semitic graffiti was discovered spray painted on a synagogue Sunday morning.
+Police in Carmel, Indiana launched an investigation after anti-Semitic graffiti was discovered spray-painted on a synagogue Sunday morning.

 A Nazi flag and other anti-Semitic symbols were painted on the Congregation Shaarey Tefilla, Vice President Mike Pence wrote on Twitter.